boinor/boinor/CONTRIBUTING.md

 directly from your browser, without having to install any additional software.
 To get familiar with the process, you can do
 [this interactive GitHub training](https://lab.github.com/githubtraining/introduction-to-github).
-Once you have finished it, you can edit the poliastro source files straight from GitHub and open pull requests from your browser.
+Once you have finished it, you can edit the boinor source files straight from GitHub and open pull requests from your browser.

 ### Work locally